<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 What should you aim to accomplish with your essay?
 You should:

-• Tie your background to your current interests and pursuits.
+- Tie your background and/or experiences to your current interests and pursuits.

-• Explain how college will help you delve deeper into your academic interest and prepare you for the future.
+- Explain how that particular college will help you delve deeper into your academic interest and prepare you for the future.

-• Explain how you will contribute to the institution’s community while enrolled and after graduating.
+- Explain how you will contribute to that particular institution’s community while enrolled and after graduating.

 How to Write the “Why Major” Essay